umami-hep/umami/paper/paper.md

 # Summary

 Flavour-tagging, the identification of jets originating from bottom and charm quarks, is a critically important technique in the data analysis of the ATLAS experiment [@ATLAS:2008] at the Large Hadron Collider [@Evans:2008].
-It is applied in precision measurements of the Standard Model and the Higgs boson, as well as in searches for yet unknown phenomena.
+It is applied in precision measurements of the Standard Model, e.g. in characterisations of the Higgs boson properties, as well as in searches for yet unknown phenomena.
-The long lifetime, high mass, and large decay multiplicity of hadrons containing bottom and charm quarks provide distinct signatures of charged particle trajectories in the detector which can be exploited by machine learning algorithms.
+The long lifetime, high mass, and large decay multiplicity of hadrons containing bottom and charm quarks provide distinct signatures in particle detectors which can be exploited by machine learning algorithms.
-Excellent knowledge of the detector and the physics processes at hand enables simulations to provide high-quality training data for algorithms.
+Excellent knowledge of the detector and the physics processes at hand enables simulations to provide a high-quality training dataset representative of recorded ATLAS data.
 The `Umami` software toolkit provides a unified data pipeline, definition of the algorithms, training and performance evaluation with a high degree of automation.

 # Statement of need

 `Umami` is a Python [@Rossum:2009] toolkit for training and evaluating machine learning algorithms used in high energy physics for jet flavour tagging.
-The creation and training of production-grade machine learning models is supported by the `TensorFlow` [@tensorflow:2015] and `keras` [@chollet:2015] packages for Python.
+The creation and training of production-grade machine learning models is supported by the `TensorFlow` [@tensorflow:2015] and `keras` [@chollet:2015] packages.
 The training datasets feature highly imbalanced distributions among the target classes and input features of vastly different magnitude.
 Consequentially, the preprocessing of the training data requires resampling to provide balanced datasets and transformation of the input features by scaling and shifting.

 `Umami` provides a class-based and user-friendly interface with `yaml` [@YAML:2021] configuration files to steer the data preprocessing and the training of deep neural networks.
 It is deployed as a Python module which can be installed with `setuptools` [@setuptools:2023] or used via Docker images [@Merkel:2014]. `Umami` was designed to be used by researchers in the ATLAS collaboration and is open to be applied in a more general context.

 # Related work

 The application of machine learning in high energy physics, particularly for the classification of jets, is a common and critically important technique [@Guest:2018; @Cagnotta:2022].
 In contrast to previous efforts in jet flavour tagging [@Bols:2020; @ATLAS:2019], the current state-of-the-art algorithms [@Qu:2022] rely on specialised toolkits, such as the `Weaver` framework [@Qu:2020].
-These toolkits enable the design of algorithms by taking care of input processing, steering the training on large datasets and providing performance metrics as well as fast inference by exporting the trained models to `ONNX`.
+These toolkits enable the design of algorithms by taking care of input processing, steering the training on large datasets and providing performance metrics. `Umami` provides the required functionality to define, train and evaluate the algorithms used in ATLAS data-analysis.

 # Development Notes